reactjs/ko.react.dev/content/docs/hooks-faq.md

 `useMemo` lets you [memoize an expensive calculation](#how-to-memoize-calculations) if the dependencies are the same.
 However, it only serves as a hint, and doesn't *guarantee* the computation won't re-run.
 But sometimes you need to be sure an object is only created once.

-**The first common use case is when creating the initial state is expensive:**
+**The first common use case is when creating the initial state is expensive.**

 ```js
 function Table(props) {